amanagr/zulip/docs/testing/continuous-integration.md

 ### Useful debugging tips and tools

-* Zulip uses the `ts` tool to log the current time on every line of the output in our GitHub Action scripts.
-You can use this output to determine which steps are actually consuming a lot of time.
+* GitHub Actions supports printing timestamp for every line in the logs.
+It is disabled by default.
+You can enable it by selecting `Show timestamps` in the options menu of any job's log page.

 * GitHub Actions runs on every branch you push on your Zulip fork.
 This is helpful when debugging something complicated.